The Slow Movement's slow takeover of communication

 Meanwhile, in Norway, 1.6 million people are tuning into hours of mundane footage of a train rolling through the Norwegian fjords.
 Slow TV has arrived.
 12 uninterrupted hours of knitting?
 The Norwegians have watched every stitch.
 5-day boat journey?
 The popcorn has been warmed.
 The UK has now followed suit, with hours of bird song and sunrises, followed by humdrum footage of narrowboats and country buses.

-Slow Communication is born
+How Slow Communication was born

 It is in this collective yearning for slowness that we discover that all is not lost.
 As Steven Pinker points out, it is intellectually lazy to be defeatist, when solutions exist all around.
 When our audience gets overwhelmed by a torrent of bad news, it is hard to step back and see the bigger picture.
 Slow communication provides that perspective.